Cultural Heritage can be Enhanced by Digital Innovation

 EU Commissioner for Research, Science and Innovation Carlos Moedas expressed that "[y]ou cannot digitise experiences.
 You can digitise the artefacts, the paintings, but you cannot digitise humanity".

-The European Year of Cultural Heritage label was also discussed.
-Learn more about obtaining the label from NEMO here.
+The European Year of Cultural Heritage label was also discussed. <link internal-link internal link in current>Learn more about obtaining the label from NEMO here.

-The 26th NEMO Annual Conference, taking place between 15-18 November, will also discuss cross-sectoral collaborations.
-More information about the conference will be released here shortly!
+The 26th NEMO Annual Conference, taking place between 15-18 November, will also discuss cross-sectoral collaborations. <link internal-link internal link in current>More information about the conference will be released here shortly!